dewynl/msc-ai-capstone-project/docs/dissertation.md

 With hindsight, several aspects could have been more efficient—though it's unclear whether I'd have listened to this advice at the start:

-1. **Earlier Literature Depth**: The Chapter 2 literature review could have been conducted earlier.
-I started coding almost immediately after the initial proposal, eager to see if the approach would work.
-Spending more time understanding existing research might have helped me avoid some dead ends (direct JSON generation, for instance, had been tried and documented as problematic).
-But there's also value in discovering limitations firsthand rather than just reading about them.
+1. **Earlier Literature Depth**: The Chapter 2 literature review was conducted before implementation commenced, but deeper engagement with specific technical literature on structured generation challenges might have surfaced known pitfalls earlier.
+For instance, direct JSON generation by neural models had been documented as problematic in prior work, though discovering these limitations empirically provided valuable firsthand understanding of the failure modes.
+The balance between literature-informed design and empirical discovery remains a methodological tension.

 2. **Prerequisite Graph Modeling from Start**: The 45% prerequisite accuracy limitation (Section 6.2.2) is the result I'm least satisfied with.
 Looking back, I should have recognized earlier that prerequisite sequencing is a hard constraint requiring algorithmic enforcement, not a soft constraint the model could learn from examples.
 The lesson: pedagogical constraints should be architectural primitives, not post-processing additions.
 Hard constraints (prerequisite sequencing) cannot be reliably learned—they require explicit enforcement.